ConceptJunkie/whereis/readme.txt

 Since this is something I use a lot, especially at work, it's been pretty well bug-tested and featureful.

+As of 3.10.0, I've made the program compatible with Linux, something I should have done years ago.
+It also works on Python 2.
+I tested it (but not comprehensively) on 2.6 and 2.7.

 Rick

-  c:\sys\ut>whereis /?
+c:\>whereis /?

+whereis 3.10.0

 usage:  whereis [options] [filespec] [target]

 Search for files with names matching 'filespec' in the location specified by 'target'.

 filespec defaults to '*.*'

 target defaults to '.'

 If only one argument is specified, whereis attempts to determine if it is a filespec or target.

 command-line options:

     /?, /h, --print_help
         output this help message and exit